 If you’ve ever seen a chocolaterie with a model sized replica of Notre Dame, completely made from chocolate, then you may already be familiar with Maison Georges Larnicol.

-I was delighted to discover that this chocolate shop was a part of a food tour through the lovely Montmartre area, and I quickly discovered why it’s kept under wraps.
+I was delighted to discover that this particular chocolate shop in Paris was a part of a food tour through the lovely Montmartre area, and I quickly discovered why it’s kept under wraps.

 Firstly, if it’s a stop on a food tour, then it’s a must visit, but the treats will have you returning during your stay in Paris.